axelpale/nudged/README.md

 [![NPM Version](https://img.shields.io/npm/v/nudged.svg)](https://www.npmjs.com/package/nudged)
 [![Build Status](https://img.shields.io/travis/axelpale/nudged/development.svg)](https://travis-ci.org/axelpale/nudged)

 **A JavaScript lib** to efficiently estimate translation, scale, and/or rotation between two sets of 2D points.
 We have found it to be useful in **graphics, user interfaces, multi-touch recognition, and eye tracker calibration**.
-In general, you can apply *nudged* in any situation where you want to transform a number of points based on a few sample points and optionally one fixed pivot point.
+In general, you can apply *nudged* in any situation where you want to move a number of points based on a few sample points and optionally one fixed pivot point.
 See the image below for visual explanation.

 <img src="https://rawgit.com/axelpale/nudged/development/doc/figure-pointset.png" alt="Example transformation" width="500"/>

 _**Figure**: Left: You have a set of points.
 Center: you known where three of them should be moved.
 Right: With *nudged*, based on the initial position of the three points and their target positions, you can estimate a transformation that nicely transforms all the rest of the points._

-**Mathematically speaking**, *nudged* is a set of optimal least squares estimators for non-reflective similarity transformation matrices.
+**Mathematically speaking**, *nudged* is a set of optimal least squares estimators for nonreflective similarity transformation matrices.
 Such transformations are [affine transformations](https://en.wikipedia.org/wiki/Affine_transformation) with translation, rotation, and/or uniform scaling, and without reflection or shearing.
 The estimation has time complexity of O(*n*), where *n* is the cardinality (size) of the point sets.
 In other words, *nudged* solves a 2D to 2D point set registration problem (alias [Procrustes superimposition](https://en.wikipedia.org/wiki/Procrustes_analysis)) in linear time.
 The algorithms and their efficiency are thoroughly described in a **M.Sc. thesis** [Advanced algorithms for manipulating 2D objects on touch screens](http://URN.fi/URN:NBN:fi:tty-201605264186).

 **The development has been supported** by [Infant Cognition Laboratory](http://www.uta.fi/med/icl/index.html) at [University of Tampere](http://www.uta.fi/en/) where it is used to correct eye tracking data.